winstonll/SynC/README.md

 ## Introduction

-Generating synthetic population data from multiple raw data sources is a fundamental step for many data science tasks with a wide range of applications.
-However, despite the presence of a number of ap- proaches such as iterative proportional fitting (IPF) and combinatorial optimization (CO), an efficient and standard framework for handling this type of problems is absent.
-In this study, we propose a multi-stage frame- work called SynC (short for Synthetic Population via Gaussian Copula) to fill the gap.
+Synthetic population generation is the process of combining multiple socioeonomic and demographic datasets from various sources and granularity, and downscaling to an individual level.
+It is a fundamental step for many data science tasks with a wide range of applications.
+However, despite the presence of techniques such as iterative proportional fitting (IPF) and combinatorial optimization (CO), an efficient and standard framework for handling this task is absent.
+In this study, we propose a multi-stage framework called SynC (\textbf{Syn}thetic Population via Gaussian \textbf{C}opula) to fill the gap.
 SynC first removes potential outliers in the data and then fits the filtered data with a Gaussian copula model to correctly capture dependencies and marginals distributions of sampled survey data.
-Fi- nally, SynC leverages neural networks to merge datasets into one.
-Our key contributions include: 1) propose a novel framework for generating individual level data from aggregated data sources by combining state-of- the-art machine learning and statistical techniques, 2) design a metric for validating the accuracy of generated data when the ground truth is hard to obtain, 3) release an easy-to-use framework implementation for repro- ducibility  and  demonstrate  its  effectiveness  with  the  Canada  National Census data, and 4) present two real-world use cases where datasets of this nature can be leveraged by businesses.
+Finally, SynC leverages neural networks to merge datasets into one and then scales them accordingly to match the marginal constraints.
+Our key contributions are: 1) propose a novel framework for generating individual level data from aggregated data sources by combining state-of-the-art machine learning and statistical techniques, 2) design a metric for validating the accuracy of generated data when the ground truth is hard to obtain, 3) demonstrate its effectiveness with the Canada National Census data and presenting two real-world use cases where datasets of this nature can be leveraged by businesses, and 4) release an easy-to-use framework implementation for reproducibility.

 ![Flowchart](https://github.com/winstonll/SynC/blob/master/figs/flowchart.png)